mountwebs/ha-plant-tracker/README.md

 ![](images/grafana.png?raw=true)

 This shows the plants states in the last three months (From deep blue - just watered, to green to grey).
 For now this looks quite messy because I have done a lot of testing.

+## About
+I am still learning python, and this is the first project I share.
+Any feedback or suggestions are appreciated!